 No later than two years after admission to the Ph.D. program, students must pass a Doctoral Qualifying Examination that is designed to test the student's specific knowledge and ability in the focused area of their Ph.D. research.
 In general, the student will prepare a written dissertation research proposal that will be delivered to the Ph.D.
 Supervisory Committee for review a minimum of 14 calendar days before the exam date (by unanimous consent, the committee may elect to reduce this time period).
-During the exam, a 30-45 minute oral presentation will be followed by a question-and-answer period.
+During the exam, a 30-45 minute oral presentation will be given by the student to the Supervisory Committee members.
+This presentation will be followed by a question-and-answer period.
 In some cases, a supplemental written component of the Doctoral Qualifying Examination may also be administered.
 This is at the discretion of the